Team Spotlight: Andrew Duke

 Evan: Tell us about your lettering, pursuit of font and type, labeling, etc.

 AD: Old signage was always compelling to me at a young age.
 Being from a small rural town has its perks, none as prominent as the ubiquity of old-timey knick-knacks and signage.
 We even had hand painted grocery signage!
 I figure it was only a matter of time before my interest in design would begin to point back toward its place of inception.
 In 2020 I took an online two-week lettering intensive through Old School New School, directed by Veronica Grow.
-We covered brush etiquette, hand lettering, layout, letter construction, and
+We covered brush etiquette, hand lettering, layout, letter construction, and typefaces.
+This was all underlined by brief history lessons which covered the significance of Roman brush script & proportions, well into the innovations of print technology and contemporary type media.
+It was a great experience and really opened my eyes to the breadth and application of lettering.

-design.
+I recently decided to dedicate my design practice to brush lettering/sign painting and logo design.
 As a skill set in its own right, brush competency will enhance my ability to prototype logo designs and open alternate income streams (murals, signs, windows, art installs/pieces, etc.).
 I’m now four years into a vocation that began as something to do during lunch at a corporate desk job.
 I’m continually astounded by the opportunities that I keep finding myself involved with

 as a result.